devinkr/js-functions-and-scope/readme.md

 console.log(color); // What should we see in the console?
 ```

-Let's see what happens if we add the `const` keyword...
+Let's see what happens if we use the `const` keyword...

 ```js
 function getAnotherColor() {